 Many times throughout the year, Southwest will give existing card members a bonus for referring the card to friends and family members.
-Fortunately, this referral bonus is going on right now!
-If the person you refer applies, gets approved, and meets the minimum spend requirement, you will receive a 10,000 point bonus, which is amazing!
-Although Southwest does cap the number of points you can earn at 50,000 points.
-Although you’ll want the person you are referring to hurry up and apply so the points get credited to your account quickly.
+Fortunately, this referral bonus is not going on right now for the limited time offers.
+If you are able to refer a friend though during a different time period, you’ll receive 10,000 bonus points.
+Southwest does cap the number of points you can earn at 50,000 points.

 8. Credit your hotel stays to Southwest

-You will earn 600 Southwest Rapid Reward points per stay (NOT per night) with the following hotel chains: Best Western, Club Carlson, Choice Hotels, Hyatt, La Quinta, Marriott, MLife, and Starwood.
-Keep in mind that typically earning the hotel points is a much better option, but for a really inexpensive one night stay, you might find that earning partner miles is better.
+You will earn 600 Southwest Rapid Reward points per stay (NOT per night) with the following hotel chains: Best Western, Radisson Rewards, Choice Hotels, World of Hyatt, Marriott Bonvoy and MLife.
+Keep in mind that typically earning the hotel points is a much better option.
+Although, for a really inexpensive one night stay, you might find that earning partner miles is better.